 #7 Ma On Shan Family Walk

 This little hike is less than 1km, and will take about half an hour, so it’s a great entry level hike for young families.
 The hike starts inside a barbecue site near Ma On Shan Tsuen Road, through an arch at the right-hand side of the barbecue.
-Head up the small hill and you will see the top of Ma On Shan, and then follow the loop back to the barbecue site.
+Head up the small hill and you’ll see the top of Ma On Shan; then follow the loop back to the barbecue site.

 #8 Tai Mei Tuk Family Walk

-This jaunt beside Plover Cove Reservoir is a great walk for little legs as it only takes one hour at the most.
-Around 1 kilometre in length, the trail takes you through Tai Mei Tuk – a natural paradise at the foot of Mount Pat Sin Leng.
-Kick off your adventure at Bradbury Jockey Club Youth Hostel, a stone’s throw from the scenic Plover Clove (take the 20C minibus from Tai Po Market Station to Tai Mei Tuk bus terminus).
-The walk passes a series of 12 columns representing signs of the zodiac and visits four viewing points from where you’ll be treated to views across the reservoir towards Ma On Shan, the mountain which towers over the far side of Plover Cove.
+This jaunt beside Plover Cove Reservoir is a great walk for little legs.
+It only takes one hour, at the most.
+Around 1 kilometre in length, the trail leads you through Tai Mei Tuk – a natural paradise at the foot of Mount Pat Sin Leng.
+Kick off your adventure at Bradbury Jockey Club Youth Hostel, a stone’s throw from the scenic Plover Clove.
+(Take the 20C minibus from Tai Po Market Station to Tai Mei Tuk bus terminus.)
+The walk passes a series of 12 columns representing signs of the zodiac and visits four viewing points.
+You’ll be treated to views across the reservoir towards Ma On Shan, towering over the far side of Plover Cove.

 #9 Sheung Yiu Family Walk

-This is a good option if you are looking for family-friendly hikes in the Sai Kung area.
+This is a good option if you’re looking for family-friendly hikes in the Sai Kung area.
 This hike is about 1.8km, starting at Sheng Yiu and ends at Tai Mong Tsai Road.
-The trail starts about 200m south of the Sheng Yiu Folk Museum, where you take a left turn and go uphill and then hit a tree-lined path.
-The mid part of the path is quite level with picnic sites, or you can continue the walk until you reach the barbecue sites.
+The trail starts about 200m south of the Sheng Yiu Folk Museum.
+Take a left turn and go uphill onto the tree-lined path.
+The middle part of the walk is quite level with picnic sites, or you can continue the walk until you reach the barbecue sites.
 Once you reach the end of the walk at Tai Mong Tsai Road, it’s about 20 minutes walk back to Pak Tam Chung where you can get public transport.

 Remember when hiking to take appropriate precautions.
 Plan your route in advance, wear appropriate clothing and carry water.
-Ensure you have the correct fitness level for the hike you are attempting and remember not all areas have mobile phone reception.
+Ensure you have the correct fitness level for the hike you’re attempting.
+And remember: not all areas have mobile phone reception.
 The Hong Kong Agriculture, Fisheries and Conservation Department has comprehensive safety advice.

 Go to discoverhongkong.com and hiking.gov.hk for more hiking trail options.

-Looking for more Things to Do in Hong Kong?
+Looking for more family-friendly hikes and other Things To Do in Hong Kong?
+Read on!